mbarcia/CSV-Payments-PoC/docs/guide/README.md

 ## Next Steps

-Dive into the specific guides to learn more about each aspect of the Pipeline Framework:
+Dive into the specific guides to learn more about each aspect of The Pipeline Framework:

 - [Getting Started](/guide/getting-started): Detailed setup instructions
 - [Creating Pipeline Steps](/guide/creating-steps): Building your first steps